-Research has quite clearly shown that a strong belief in destiny can actually be harmful to you and your relationship.
-Here's why.
-Having the mentality of believing that you've found your soul mate is related to all kinds of unhealthy thinking about your love life.
+Research has quite clearly shown that a strong belief in destiny can actually be harmful to you and the success of your relationships.
+Here's why: Having the mentality of believing that you've found your soul mate is related to all kinds of unhealthy thinking about your love life.

-Are you the type of person who naturally faces hardships with a "work it through" mentality?
-In other words, do you see the good things and the bad things as equally part of the process of life?
-All relationships will go through hardship, and it's how you respond to that hardship that matters.
-The best predictor of whether your relationship will succeed in the long term is how you resolve disagreements(3).
-Research shows that people in relationships who have a "work it through" mentality will cope much better when trials come and that the relationship will stand a better chance of long-term survival(4).
+Are you the type of person who naturally faces hardships with a "work through it" mentality?
+In other words, do you see good things and bad things as equal part of the process of life?
+All relationships will go through hardship—it's how you respond to that hardship that matters.
+That's why the best predictor of whether your relationship will succeed in the long term is how you resolve disagreements(3).
+Research shows that people in relationships who have a "work through it" mentality will cope much better when the inevitable trials come—and that their relationships will stand a better chance of long-term survival(4).

-* Ask yourself what kind of general view you have: do you believe that things are either meant to happen or not OR do you believe that things happen as a consequence of how much effort and hard work you put in?
+- Ask yourself what kind of general view you have: Do you believe that things are either meant to happen or not; or do you believe that things happen as a consequence of how much effort and hard work you put into them?
 Try to realize what you can control and what you can't.
 Understand that to get really good at anything (including relationships), thousands of hours of practice are needed.

-* Start looking at "working on your relationship" as romantic!
-There is no predetermined soul mate waiting to be found.
+- Start looking at "working on your relationship" as romantic: There may be no predetermined soul mate waiting to be found.
 That said, over time, you can certainly experience the feeling of a specific person being your soul mate.
 That feeling comes from working on the relationship, compromising, and learning to understand your partner very well.

-* Beware of the Soul Mate Fallacy.
-People who believe in fate are likely to also believe that a partner can read one's mind without the communication of needs ("if he's my soul mate, he'll understand what I need"), that men and women are extremely different in their relationship needs (not consistent with relationship science), or that sex in a relationship will always be good (evidence shows that sex will change as a relationship changes; a good sex life needs to be nourished and needs continous practice).
+- Beware the soul mate fallacy.
+People who believe in fate are likely also to also believe that a partner can read his or her mind without any specific communication of needs—If he's my soul mate, he'll understand what I need; that men and women are extremely different in their relationship needs—an assumption not consistent with relationship science; or that sex in a relationship will always be good—evidence actually shows that sex will change as a relationship changes and that a "good" sex life needs to be nourished through continuous practice.